nipafx/nipafx.dev/content/articles/2017-01-26-quo-vadis-scala.md

 ---
 title: "SPJCN IV: Quo Vadis Scala"
-tags: [scala]
+tags: [community, scala]
 date: 2017-01-26
 slug: spjcn-quo-vadis-scala
 canonicalUrl: https://medium.com/sitepoint/quo-vadis-scala-60d86d10019a#.rw1qzhb80
-description: ""
-intro: "In the fourth issue of SitePoint’s Java Channel Newsletter I summarize the discussion of Scala's presumable demise."
+description: "In the fourth issue of SitePoint’s Java Channel Newsletter (from October 21st 2016) I summarize the discussion of Scala's presumable demise."
-searchKeywords: ""
 featuredImage: quo-vadis-scala
 ---

-[canonical_sitepoint\_newsletter no="III" date="October 21st 2016" url="https://medium.com/sitepoint/quo-vadis-scala-60d86d10019a\#.futmijzgx"]

 Moshe Kranc recently published [The Rise and Fall of Scala](https://dzone.com/articles/the-rise-and-fall-of-scala), an article in which he discusses the (perceived?) decline of Scala and the (imagined?) reasons behind it.
 This caused some ripples and, of course, a little flame war but discussions were mostly civil and worth looking into.